Tom Hanks to explain why he fired Band of Brothers actor for having ‘dead eyes’

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Tom Hanks to finally explain why he fired Band of Brothers actor for having ‘dead eyes’
+Tom Hanks to finally explain himself after firing Band of Brothers actor for having ‘dead eyes’

-Hanks will address the incident in a podcast hosted by the very actor he had dismissed
+Hanks will address the incident in a podcast hosted by the very actor he dismissed

 Tom Hanks will finally explain his reasoning for firing actor Connor Ratliff from a role in Band of Brothers.